Top Restaurants in Coron!

 A lower listed price can serve as a hook to attract more customers.
 Once you’re seated at the table, it’s highly unlikely you’ll leave the restaurant, even with additional charges that make you reach for a calculator to figure out the total cost of your meal.

 Well, if the service hasn’t met the minimum standards, you can complain, and it might be deducted from the bill.
-However, since it’s written in the menu, you are expected to pay it.
+However, since it’s written in the menu, you are expected to pay for it.

 Card payments are accepted in only a few restaurants.
 Banks provide card payment devices only to companies fully registered with the BIR.
 Businesses that are not registered or are still in the process cannot accept card payments.
+The best restaurants of Coron usually accept payments with international cads

 It is not mandatory neither necesary but tipping is highly appreciated in the Philippines.
 The amount doesn’t matter, any tip will be greatly appreciated.
 In restaurants where a service charge is added in the bill, tipping is generally not expected.